opennetworkinglab/onos/web/gui2/AngularMigration.md

 ```

 There are several things worth noting here:
-* The module is no longer given in the file -
+* The module is no longer given in the file - the onosRemote module is now part of
-    the corresponding RemoteModule in ./remote.module.ts lists this
+    the corresponding Gui2FwLibModule in ../gui2-fw-lib.module.ts.
+It could be
-    service as one of its providers
+    listed in this module file as one of its providers, but it doesn't have to
+    since it's already injected as root (line 104)
 * factory is replaced by the @Injectable annotation
-* This WSock is expressed as a class rather than a function.
+* This WSock is expressed as a class rather than a function (line 105)
 * Note on line 105 - the more usual convention used elsewhere is to call name the class
     WSockService, but for the sake of compatibility with the existing file at line 5
     we keep the same name.